Start Fixed-Point Tool

 An interactive automatic data typing feature that proposes fixed-point data types for appropriately configured objects in your model, and then allows you to selectively accept and apply the data type proposals

 You can launch the Fixed-Point Tool for any system or subsystem, and the tool controls the object selected in its System under design pane.
-If Fixed-Point Designer software is installed, the Fixed-Point Tool Contents pane displays the name, data type, design minimum and maximum values, minimum and maximum simulation values, and scaling of each model object that logs fixed-point data.
+If Fixed-Point Designer software is installed, the Fixed-Point Tool displays the name, data type, design minimum and maximum values, minimum and maximum simulation values, and scaling of each model object that logs fixed-point data.
 Additionally, if a signal saturates or overflows, the tool displays the number of times saturation or overflow occurred.
-You can display an object's dialog box by right-clicking the appropriate entry in the Contents pane and selecting Properties.

 Most of the functionality in the Fixed-Point Tool is for use with the Fixed-Point Designer software.
 However, even if you do not have Fixed-Point Designer software, you can configure data type override settings to simulate a model that specifies fixed-point data types.
 In this mode, the Simulink software temporarily overrides fixed-point data types with floating-point data types when simulating the model.